Inclusive collections

 Recent progress

-Over the course of the last year, we reviewed our digital collections to assess the inclusivity of our resources.
+We reviewed our digital collections to assess the inclusivity of our resources.
 This highlighted the inclusive resources we already have and identified gaps in the Library’s collections.
-As a result, we have made significant strategic investments over the last couple of years as part of wider strategic content strategy and ambitions.
+As a result, we have made significant strategic investments as part of wider strategic content strategy and ambitions.
 Some examples are:

-To make our inclusive collections more discoverable, we created a database category called Inclusive collections and School-based collections that highlight the inclusive content that will be useful for these subject areas.
+To make our inclusive collections easier to find, we created two database categories: Inclusive Collections and School-based Collections.
+These highlight inclusive content relevant to their specific subject areas.

-We’ve also redesigned our Inclusive library support web page so it simplifies and clarifies the support the Library provides in terms of accessibility.
-We’ve organised this into the following categories: Library collections, Assistive technology and software and Library spaces
+We’ve also redesigned our Accessibility in the Library web page.
+It now simplifies and clarifies the accessibility support the Library provides.
+The categories are: Library collections, Assistive technology and software and Library spaces.

 Click on the buttons below to explore both these collections and the web page.